nammayatri/nammayatri/app/beckn-cli/README.md

 stack run beckn-cli-exe -- --private-key *BASE64_ENCODED_PRIVATE_KEY* --requests *NUMBER_OF_REQUESTS_TO_RUN*
 ```

-Keep in mind that you need to use the same private key for signing requests that is available for BPP instance.
+Keep in mind that you need to use the same private key for signing requests that is available for provider platform instance.
 You can use the default key that is intended for DEV environment which is set in `dhall-configs/dev/secrets/common.dhall`

 Full option description:

 ```
 Usage: beckn-cli-exe (--private-key PRIVATEKEY [--requests INT] [--url URL]
                        [--file-path FILEPATH] |
                        --generate-key-pair)